Brú Ború Cultural Centre

 Getting There

 The centre is located at Moor, Cashel, E25 YE89, a short walk from the Rock of Cashel visitor car park.
-Public transport options include Bus Éireann routes that stop in Cashel town centre, from where a 10‑minute walk leads to the venue.
-For drivers, free on‑site parking is available during peak tourist periods.
+Public transport options include Bus Éireann routes that stop in Cashel town centre; from there it is a 10‑minute walk.
+Free on‑site parking is available during peak tourist periods, with additional street parking nearby.

 Tickets & Booking

-• Summer Show tickets: Purchase online via the centre’s website.
-Seats are limited, so booking early is advisable, especially for Thursday performances which tend to fill quickly.
+• Summer Show tickets: Purchase online via the centre’s website; early booking recommended.

-• Restaurant meals: Can be pre‑booked alongside show tickets for a seamless experience.
+• Restaurant meals: Can be pre‑booked alongside show tickets.

 Contact & Further Details